 A pedal power supply does so much more than make your pedals work, it ensures you have enough power flowing through your pedals so you get the best sound possible.
-If you don’t have enough current (mA) or voltage flowing into your pedals, they will either sound weird, or simply won’t work at all.
+If you don’t have enough current (mA) or voltage flowing into your pedals, they will either sound weird or simply won’t work at all.

-Cheap and “no brand” pedal power supplies can be dangerous as they’re often not tested correctly and won’t deliver the right amount of power to your board, so it’s best to get a power supply from a reputable brand.
+Cheap and “no-brand” pedal power supplies can be dangerous as they’re often not tested correctly and won’t deliver the right amount of power to your board, so it’s best to get a power supply from a reputable brand.

-The team at Strymon have also built in an automatic international power compatibility feature so your pedals will sound as they should anywhere in the world - ideal for touring musicians.
+The team at Strymon has also built in an automatic international power compatibility feature so your pedals will sound as they should anywhere in the world - ideal for touring musicians.

-Ok, you’ve decided on what pedals you want, the patch cables you need, the power supply that’s right for you and the pedal board to fit them all on.
+Ok, you’ve decided on what pedals you want, the patch cables you need, the power supply that’s right for you, and the pedalboard to fit them all on.
 The next step is placing all your pedals on your board.

 This is the tricky, but fun, part when the time comes to build a pedalboard!
 When figuring out how to order your pedals, you need to take into consideration how the pedals will interact with each other.
 There is a common or ideal way to layout your pedals to get the best sound, but music is all about experimentation - so the “correct” order may not be the best combination to your ear.

 Of course, you may not have all these pedals and just a tuner, fuzz, delay and wah.
 So the ideal set up will be Tuner >> Wah >> Fuzz >> Delay.
 Here’s why the order is important: